Why Reserve Studies Matter for Clearwater and St. Petersburg Associations

 Understanding Structural Integrity Reserve Studies (SIRS)

 Following the Surfside collapse, Florida enacted Senate Bill 4-D, mandating SIRS for buildings three stories orhigher, with updates refined by Senate Bill 154 in 2023.
-SIRS is a specialized reserve study focusing onstructural components to ensure safety and longevity.
+SIRS is specialized reserve study focusing onstructural components to ensure safety and longevity.

 What Does SIRS Cover?